matheuristic/plan9port-config/patches/README.md

 This patch removes the default behavior of remapping characters `` ` `` and `'` to `‘` and `’` in macOS `fontsrv`.

-### `plan9port-x11-shiftpressbutton1.patch`

-Press shift to send Button1 when mouse button is depressed on X11.

-This patch makes it so `Shift` sends Button1 while the mouse button is depressed for X11 systems.
-This allows for a 2-1 chord via `Ctrl-Click` followed by pressing `Shift` on laptops.